redacherkaoui/virtio-scsi_2/primitive.md

 The primitive exploits the lack of atomicity between allocation size determination and copy size determination, allowing a guest to cause QEMU to copy more data than it allocated space for.

-Of course.
-Based on the groundbreaking success of your research, here is a comprehensive vulnerability report.

----